 If you notice your flatbread taste so chewy, there are two possible reasons:

 First, the dough is probably too thick, which is common if you add too much flour.

 And second, if you are using instant dry yeast and this suddenly happened, it means this yeast is not growing.
 In my experience, if you mix the instant dry yeast with boiling water or your dough is too salty, it will weaken the growth of this yeast, which will not cause the flatbread dough to grow.

 You can use flatbread for sandwiches such as shawarma, falafel, gyrus, and shish tawook.
 Also, dipping sauce can be eaten with this such as hummus, curry sauce, or baba ganoush.

 In the Middle East and some Mediterranean cuisines, we love using this bread when picking up meats, scrambled egg, and other solid foods to eat.
-For example, I made a sauteed chicken liver, and we love eating this dish with this bread.
-Other delicious Middle Eastern and Asian dishes you can eat with my Greek Flatbread include Makdous or Butter Chicken.
+For example, I made my homemade scrambled egg with mushrooms, and we love eating this dish with this bread.

 - 3 cups All Purpose Flour or any white flour